ashishshah1995/Spring-MVC/README.md

 ## Customer class

-### Used the following Hibernate form validation
+### Following Hibernate form validation are used

 1. Required fields
-2. Validate number range (Min , Max)
+2. Validation number range (Min , Max)
-3. Validate using reg exp
+3. Validation using regular expression
 4. Custom validation

-@InitBinder- works as pre processor.
-Every web request that process through controller this code will execute 1st

-Custom error message for free passes

-#### Development process for custom Validation
-1. Create custom validation rule a - Create @CourseCode annotation b- Create CourseCodeConstraintValidator
-2. add validation rule to customer class
-3. display error messsages on html form
-4. update confirmation pagr

-# Creating controller
-1. Create controller class (@Controller)
-2. Define controller method
-3. Add request mapping to controller method (@RequestMapping)
-4. Return view name
-5. Develop view page

-# Read Form data with Spring MVC
-1. Create student class
-2. Create student controller class
-3. Create html form
-4. Create from processing code
-5. Create confirmation page
-HelloWorld Controller has 2 request mapping /showForm /processForm

-# Adding Validation
+### Adding Validation
-## Developmnet process
+### Development process
 1. Add validation rule to customer class
 2. Display error message to html forms
 3. Perform validation to controller class
 4. Update confirmation page

-To validate customer last name without white spaces we use @InitBiner annotation works as a pre processor It will pre process each web request to our controller.
+In case of Free passes field if the user enters String instead of integer then by using *@InitBinder* I created custom error message *@InitBinder* works as pre processor.
+Every web request that process through controller this code will execute first.
 We will use this to trim out string, removing leading and trailing white space, if string has whitespace  we trim it to null object

-custom validation
+#### Development process for custom Validation
+1. Create custom validation rule a - Create @CourseCode annotation b- Create CourseCodeConstraintValidator
+2. Add validation rule to customer class
+3. Display error messsages on html form
+4. Update confirmation page